gohkhoonhiang/coloredlist/README.md

 With this change, we can remove `account_success.html` and `account_error.html` from `templates` directory.

-As we change our back-end into a RESTful function, we also need to change our client `static/js/account.js`.
+As we change our back-end into a REST-like function, we also need to change our client `static/js/account.js`.

 ```
 $(document).ready(function() {